Skip to main content

 "That was my first salary, and it felt amazing to earn your own money" - I saw her face beaming with pride "I bought Chocolates for me and my sister with it".

 "You know what, I'm gonna start my own business one day.
 I am going to earn millions, just you wait.
-I will be so successful, they're gonna make me a wax figure, just you wait" - she laughed, her usual boyish laughter blended in with the noises of the crowd.
+I will be so successful, they're gonna make me a wax figure, just you wait" - she laughed, her usual boyish laughter blending in with the noises of the crowd.

 "Not before me, I'm going to be successful and have my own wax figure too.
 And I'll do it first" - My competitive spirit wouldn't let her have all the wonderful dreams.